markrl/oalcf/README.md

 ## Feature Extraction
 Python scripts for LID x-vector, ECAPA, and WavLM feature extraction are located in the `utils` directory (`extract_xvectors.py`, `extract_ecapa.py`, and `extract_wavlm.py`).
 To extract a feature from an MP3 audio dataset with train/dev/test splits, copy the script to the directory containing the split directories, and run the script there.
 The output will be placed in a directory called `wavlm`, `xvectors`, or `ecapalang` (depending on the script) with subdirectories called `train`, `test`, and `dev`.

+Once the features are extracted, you can generate an order file that specifies the order in which LID samples are presented.
+This can be done by copying either `org_cluster.py` or `org_random.py` to the directory containing the split directories and running it there.

 ## Demonstration
 Below are demonstrations of how to start VTD and LID training/evaluation runs using the IML paradigm.
 All commands should be run from the main directory of this repository.